 Flo has a great time during the trip, while Wendell gripes that HIS idea of a grand time is not merely driving around.
 Translation: He wants a chance to use his souvenir hatchet.
 Flo is a fixer and promises Wendell an ADVENTURE at their OWN campsite.

 What follows is a good story of cooperation between siblings, where Flo initially takes charge, but learns that EACH of them have their own skill sets that, when used collectively, can make camping fun.

 Kids will get a kick out of these two young weimaraners, pitching a tent, fishing, carrying a canoe in tandem, and even braving a waterfall!

 Maybe they’ll even see a bit of themselves and gain a fresh perspective on a sibling in the process.

 Is that a bear up ahead, or merely a rock formation in disguise?

 Good thing Wendell has his trusty souvenir hatchet on hand, as Flo cedes the lead to Wendell, post bear contact.
 Holding paws as they find their way back to mom and dad at their campsite (home), you can almost hear the crickets chirping in the night sky as they trudge back.
 Love that picture!

-I like this book because Flo and Wendell are two siblings that ARE different, like each of the ones you may have at home.
+I like this book because Flo and Wendell are two siblings that ARE different, like each of your own.
 AND, your young readers may even recognize a bit of a pattern of subtle interplay with their own siblings.
 Just maybe they might learn that happiness depends on being yourself AND letting your brother or sister be that too!

 It may not be easy, but it’s more fun that way!

-In light of today being National Dog Day, as the dog days of summer are definitely on the wane, please give some extra TLC to YOUR dog and maybe even read Flo and Wendell Explore to them.
+In light of today being National Siblings Day, please remember to give a call to siblings near and far, celebrate your differences and have a chat.
+And, after sharing this with a young reader maybe even read Flo and Wendell Explore to them.